gmcastil/vimrc/doc/log.md

 to do it like `probe0       => array[4]` and you want to increment that to 4, you would do something like `f=<C-a>`.
 And of course, if CTRL-A is your tmux leader, you have to spam it twice.

+78. First, I need to start using \v and \V for regex and verbatim searches.

+Match "quoted words"----not quote marks.

+Match "quoted words"----not quote marks.
+Match "swapped words"----not quote marks.

+\v"\zs[^"]+\ze"

+Being able to construct a match and then use `<C-r>/` to insert the last pattern used is a hugely powerful tactic.
+Use it.